LaunchCodeEducation/skills-back-end-java/videos/intro-to-spring-boot-views-3/README.md

 ### Utilize a Base Template and Extensions

-Next, let's refactor out duplicate code by utilizing a base template and template extenstions.
+Next, let's refactor out duplicate code by utilizing a base template and template extensions.
 To do so, we'll first create a `fragments.html` file that will be our base template and will live in the `templates` directory (*not* `templates.cheese` directory).
 This file consists of the basic HTML above with some modifications to create elements and link resources that will be reusable by the other templates in our application.

 ```HTML
 <!DOCTYPE html>